RoamGuru Roam Guru

 Best time: Blue hour, the thirty minutes after sunset, when the sky is deep blue and the paper lanterns along the river are lit.
 The Nakameguro Sakura Festival runs during full bloom week, which means food stalls and crowds.
 The lanterns stay up until 9pm.

 Best spot: The bridge at Nakameguro Station, facing southwest.
 You get the river narrowing into the distance, both banks lined with pale pink, and the warm light from the cafes reflecting on the water.
 This requires a tripod.
 Police sometimes enforce the no-tripod rule on narrow bridges.
-Be ready to move.
+Be ready to move quickly if asked.

 Kyoto: Where the Trees Outnumber the People (Barely)